 Rural Research: This successful initiative provides students and residents with an immersion experience in some of the most rural underserved communities in the state.
-To date, the Center has provided approximately \$1,403,208 in rural research grants.
-The research efforts benefit both the communities and the students and have helped develop critical leadership and communication skills for the students.
-Students are required to publish and present their work, thereby introducing West Virginia's best and brightest to the national stage through 27 state, national and international presentations and 21 publications.
+To date the Center has provided approximately \$1,543,406.00 in rural research grants.
+The research efforts benefit both the communities and the students.
+The research efforts benefit the communities in that data is gathered in the community allowing for in depth analysis and innovative solutions particular to that community for challenging health care issues.
+For the students, research has helped develop critical leadership and communication skills for the students.
+Students are required to publish and present their work, thereby introducing West Virginia's best and brightest to the national stage through 32 state, national and international presentations and 23 publications.